3D Printing

 Overview of manufacturing processes

 Additive or generative manufacturing methods are defined as processes in which components are built up layer by layer starting from 3D volume models.
 Unlike injection molding, no tool is required.
 These processes are often also referred to as 3D printing and include several technologies that differ in the materials used and the process of generative built-up.
 For example, sintering processes with powders (powder bed fusion), photopolymerization of liquid polymers and material extrusion are used to process plastics.
-Material strands are deposited in extrusion processes (FDM - Fused Depostion Modeling).
+Material strands are deposited in extrusion processes (FLM - Fused Layer Modeling).
 Plastics are fed in extrusion processes as filament (FFF - Fused Filament Fabrication) or in the form of pellets (FGF - Fused Granulate Fabrication).

 In subtractive manufacturing, on the other hand, a component is produced by removing material.
 For example, a smaller component is created from a material blank by grinding, drilling or milling.